CodersSquad/ap-labs/challenges/second-partial/README.md

 How to submit your work and check your submission
 =================================================
 ```
-# Move to the dmesg-analyzer directory
+# First, make sure that you're located in the `second-partial` directory
-cd c-dmesg-analyzer

 # Submit
 make submit